 The Turkish Cultural and Tourism Ministry has spent millions to spread the word that Turkey welcomes medical and health travelers.
 The country has much to offer.
-Turkish cuisine is among the best in the world, and—if you have the time and feel well enough for a vacation—millions before you have enjoyed the port cities of Marmaris and Fethiye, the stone dwellings of Cappadocia, and the hot springs of Pamukkale.
+Turkish cuisine is among the best in the world, and—if you have the time and feel well enough for a vacation—millions before you have enjoyed the port cities of Marmaris and Fethiye, the stone dwellings of Cappadocia, and the Mediterranean resorts of Izmir .

 Turkey boasts a thriving network of more than 1200 public and private hospitals.
 Many of its 300 private facilities have developed working relationships with prestigious international medical centers, providing opportunities for staff development, improvements in treatment, and up-to-date information exchange.
 Affiliations include Harvard Medical International, Johns Hopkins, Mayo Clinic, Memorial Sloan-Kettering, and New York Presbyterian.

 Turkey and Medical Travel

 Turkey is now promoting medical travel in a big way; in 2014 Turkish medical institutions welcomed some 155,000 foreign patients.

 Few medical travelers realize that Turkey has 44 JCI-accredited hospitals—more than any other country in the region.
 The leading healthcare groups are located in Turkey's three largest cities (Istanbul, Ankara, and Izmir), offering one-stop service to foreign patients and often covering all arrangements from the day of request to the day of departure.